Experts: International Women's Day | March 8

 Shaheen Shariff, James McGill Professor, Department of Integrated Studies in Education

-Shaheen Shariff is a James McGill Professor in the Department of Integrated Studies in Education and Associate Member of the Faculty of Law.
-Her work is centered on the intersection of education, law and policy, with a focus on constitutional, human rights and civil law as it impacts educational institutions.
+Shaheen Shariff is a James McGill Professor in the Department of Integrated Studies in Education and an associate member of the Faculty of Law.
+Her work is centred on the intersection of education, law and policy, with a focus on constitutional, human rights and civil law as it impacts educational institutions.
 She is best known for her work on cyberbullying, and sexual violence as symptoms of deeply ingrained systemic discrimination and societal power imbalances (intersecting forms of sexism, misogyny, homophobia, ableism, ageism, and xenophobia).
-In 2020, she received the International Alliance for Women’s Economic Advancement of Women Award.

 shaheen.shariff [at] mcgill.ca (English)